 Classroom Technology Wish List ARTICLE UPDATE: This was intended to be a living document but classroom technology changes.
 Quickly.
 This list was originally published in August 2008, with a few updates here and there.
 (Last updated on June 29, 2019.)

-Note: This is a living document.
-This list was last updated on Jul 4, 2012.
-How do you use technology in your classroom?
+How do you use Classroom Technology in your program?
 Leave a comment below.

 - some of the things we’re already doing,

 - some of the things we’re thinking of doing, and,

 - some of the things are simply wishful thinking, but great ideas have to start somewhere…

 Some of the things listed could be considered authentic ways to use technology in the classroom (i.e. using smart boards as a teaching tool), where as other ideas might be considered using technology for technology’s sake (i.e. learning HTML to explore web design).

 How do you integrate technology into the curriculum?
 Do you have any ideas to add to the list?
 (It’s a work in progress.
 Yes, we know there aren’t 101 things on the list… yet.)